 Hence woman stands in history as a symbol of salvation or a symbol of damnation.
 She cannot be mediocre.
 Her great potential must serve a cause.
-Instinctively, her mission is a religious one.
-Only through perversion can it become Satanic.
+Instinctively, her mission

 - 1. How account for the fact that great religious rites and myths have always associated woman with life, nature, earth? - 2.
 Does this chapter suggest that woman is either inferior or superior to man? - 3.
 Is woman's carnal role opposed to her spiritual role?
 Explain why her nature is more mystical than man's. - 4.
 Are the complementary aspects of man and woman realized only in marriage? - 5.
 What are the differences in the way a man and a woman give themselves to each other? to their life's work? - 6.
 How does a woman correctly "mother" a husband? - 7.
 How does woman's role of wife-mother carry beyond the family circle? - 8.
 What is the religious lesson man learns from woman? - 9.
 What above all is the sin of woman? - 10.
 Why is the mystery of woman essentially a religious mystery?